kai-ten/Circulate-archive/lib/okta/users/database/README.md

 # Circulate

-### Answer the difficult questions.

-- How much of a tool are we using?
-- How much of a tool **aren't** we using?
-And what do we need to focus on to better leverage our toolset?

-Empower everyone in your cybersecurity org to make the most of your data.
+Onboard all of your existing data into one platform.

-The no-code solution to leverage your data to enhance your Cybersecurity posture. <br />
+The no-code solution to leverage the full power of your Cybersecurity posture.
-Data analysts are great, developers are great, but this leaves a gap to those who are busy solving the operational challenges. <br />
-Circulate is here to solve that exact problem, enabling the whole team to build reports, metrics, and more immediately.

 - Track your onboarding progress for a new tool
-- Answer difficult questions at the click of a button
+- Answer difficult questions with the click of a button
     - Are all of your servers sharing the same security toolsets?
 If not, which ones need to be onboarded?
     - Are all of your users being assigned to the correct groups?
     - Are any users missing group assignments that they should have?